Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 it, but the said John Hickes went away to the ducth [Dutch], and Carried away with him most of my Estate, by which

-meanes I was put to great hardshipe and straight.”
+meanes I was put to great hardshipe and straight.

-John’s abuse of Herodias is a matter of Rhode Island public record, and he and Herodias were finally separated because of
+John’s abuse of Herodias is a matter of Rhode Island public record, and he and Herodias were finally separated because of it.

-and that God Himself had separated the couple.
+that God Himself had separated the couple.
 John and Herodias agreed to separate, and were so permitted by the

 governor.
 Click here for more info about Governor Coddington